Best mobile device management (MDM) solutions 2021

 Pricing: From $3.78 (£2.78) per device/month

-MDM is a viable way of keeping your business secure and GDPR-compliant, yet they can come at a high price.
+MDM solutions will have an important role to play as employees return to the office, and is seen as a dependent solution to enforcing not only security, but also GDPR compliance.
+Hoever, they can come at a high price.
 Before investing, look at the options and decide which would suit your business best; take into consideration the cost and scalability of the software, the security it offers, and how many employees and devices it supports.
 There are many more parameters that you could consider before choosing your perfect MDM, but these will give you a good starting point.

 Of course, it would also be helpful to devise the appropriate MDM business plan on whether you are likely to see an ROI.
 However, security should be of paramount importance to any business.
 Failing to protect data in these times can lead to massive fines so there's no excuse not to take every measure to make sure your business stays afloat.